doritoes/ipgiraffe.com/2_Lambda_Function_Rust.md

 7. Edit the handler `src/main.rs` and insert the example code from [lambda_test.rs](lambda_test.rs)

 ## Cross-Compilation for Amazon Linux 2023
+1. Install the Rust target specification for compiling to 64-bit Amazon Linux 2023 (using the MUSL C library)
+    - `rustup target add x86_64-unknown-linux-musl`
+2. Navigate to your project's root directory
+3. Build with Cross-Compilation
+    - `cargo build --release --target x86_64-unknown-linux-musl`
+4. Locate compiled binary
+    - located in the target/x86_64-unknown-linux-musl/release directory within your project
+    - The filename will likely be the same as your project name (e.g., ip_lambda_rust)

 ## Package the ZIP file for upload
 Create the ZIP file **lambda-handler-rust.zip** containing your compiled binary